Friedrich Adolf Riedesel: American War of Independence

-Return to Europe

 General Riedesel returned to Europe in late 1783, sailing first to England.
 He led the remainder of his Brunswick troops to a review by Charles William Ferdinand, Duke of Brunswick, who had become the ruler of Brunswick-Wolfenbüttel in 1780, while his army was being held captive in the United States.
 Riedesel was promoted to Lieutenant-General in 1787, and given command of the Brunswick troops in the southern provinces of Holland.

+Later life and death

-He retired in 1793, but was named Commandant of the city of Braunschweig.
-He met John Quincy Adams in 1797, and "made many enquiries about America, and in particular after General Schuyler."
-General Riedesel died at Braunschweig in 1800.
+Riedesel retired in 1793, but was named Commandant of the city of Brunswick.
+He met John Quincy Adams in 1797, and "made many enquiries about the United States, and in particular after General Schuyler."
+Riedesel died at Brunswick in 1800.